tonywok/tonywok.github.io/_posts/2020-06-09-consolidating-static-lists.md

   Tasks::ALL.select { |config|  whatever_you_need }
 ```

-We went from many lists to a single unified list that we can reflect on.

 We now have a home to house the complexity of tasks as our system gains more requirements.
 If you're tempted to make another list, it's likely you're missing a piece of metada in your task configuration object.